Pythium Induced Root Dysfunction

 Pythium induced root dysfunction (PRD) unlike other Pythium diseases, occurs during warm, dry weather, in drought prone areas, and in high sand content root zones with good drainage.
-Primarily a disease of creeping bentgrass, this disease is most commonly found where 1) native soil established greens are overlaid with several inches of sand and 2) on newly established, sand-based creeping bentgrass greens.
-PRD is caused by Pythium volutum, P. aristosporum, and other newly described species of Pythium.
-Root infection occurs at soil temperatures between 54-70 ºF; symptom expression is delayed until the turf experiences heat/drought stress.
+It occurs only on golf greens.
+Primarily a disease of newer creeping bentgrass stands, this disease is most commonly found where 1.) native soil established greens are overlaid with several inches of sand and 2.) on newly established, sand-based creeping bentgrass greens.
+PRD is caused by Pythium volutum, P. aristosporum, and a few other species of Pythium.
+Root infection occurs at soil temperatures between 50-75ºF (10-24°C), but symptom expression is delayed until the turf experiences heat/drought stress.
 As long as growing conditions remain optimal for turf, the pathogen and plant coexist without evidence of disease.

-Turf foliage appears yellow to brown and plants are prone to wilting before plant death.
+Turf foliage appears yellow to bronze or brown and plants are prone to wilting prior to collapse.
 A generalized thinning and decline of turfgrass stands develops.
-Symptoms first appear in drought prone areas and root systems of affected turf are shallow and lack root hairs.
+Patches of affected turf may be up to 2 feet in diameter.
+Symptoms first appear in drought prone areas and root systems of affected turf are shallow, discolored, and lack root hairs.
 Infected roots die back more rapidly than uninfected roots subject to heat stress.
+Low fertility and low soil oxygen can exacerbate symptoms.
 Death of the plant often results from the mechanical injury resulting from mowing stressed plants with a dysfunctional root system.
 Cultural methods for managing PRD include those practices which stimulate root growth.

 - Improve drainage and aerify as needed.
 Excessive organic matter accumulation in the root zone of a sand-based green can hold excess moisture.